Quick Answer

 Virginia — Post-Term Non-Compete Ban (HB 69 / SB 240)

 Virginia just became the first state to statutorily ban post-term non-competes specifically in franchise agreements.
 Starting July 1, 2026, it is unlawful to offer or sell a franchise in Virginia that restricts a franchisee's right to compete after termination or expiration.
 Existing agreements signed before July 1 are grandfathered — this is prospective only.
+For a deeper clause-by-clause breakdown, see our dedicated Virginia franchise non-compete ban guide.

 There is one exception: when a franchisee voluntarily sells the franchise at a mutually agreed price, a non-compete of up to two years is permitted.
 This carveout matters for holdco builders — if you are acquiring units and the seller agrees to the deal, you can still protect your investment with a limited restraint.